Nandipha996/Anomaly-Detection-Research/meta/preprocessing_charter.md

 * an anomaly placement preview confirming where labelled anomalies fall.

 Most datasets naturally satisfy validity expectations under their split rules (Ambient anomaly-based boundaries; NYC taxi calendar-month boundaries).
 The CPU case requires an additional dataset-specific constraint to prevent the evaluation windows from collapsing due to the short end-of-series regime tail.

+**Case D (AIOps KPI) adds one additional split-design convention:**

+* when a dataset contains a clearly defined **high-anomaly incident regime**, the split design should prefer placing that incident regime inside the **test** split to support final evaluation under realistic stress conditions.
+* where multiple candidate training cutoffs are plausible, a simple **train-end sensitivity check** (rows and anomaly proportions per split) is used to select a defensible balance between training size and validation usefulness.

 ### 1.6 Outputs and directory structure